 In this study, we applied machine learning techniques which was rather novel to examine external-internal load relationships.
 Various techniques can be applied to identify key load indicators and obtain insights.
 Principal component analysis (PCA) is another interesting technique to apply when analysing load relationships.
 Weaving and colleagues have used this technique in several studies examining relationships between load indicators (link1, link2, link3).
 In brief, this technique allows to handle the complexity of defining the ‘load’ of training sessions.
 This is often the case when using GPS, heart rate and RPE to collect a multitude of load indicators which are often highly correlated.
 More specific, PCA allows to identify the key load indicators that provide unique information about the training load of a session.
 Therefore, PCA can be used to overcome a data overload by reducing your large number of load indicators into a dashboard that provides the information you need.

 Advanced analysis techniques such as machine learning and PCA demand sufficient knowledge, data, time and effort (slow approach).
-However, as a practitioner, time is often valuable and fast insights to support decisions are key (fast approach).
+However, as a practitioner, time is often valuable and fast insights to support decisions are key (fast approach, link to article).
 In this case, simpler techniques can be applied to obtain instant insights on a daily basis.

 For example, scatter plots could be designed using software as Tableau or Power BI (see graphs).

 In graph 1, the RPE is indicated in relation to the distance ran at high speed (>20 km/h) for matches.

 In graph 2, the RPE is showed in relation to the acceleration efforts for training sessions.